upday/upday.github.io/_posts/blog/2016-10-20-reactive_frustrations_1.md

 `flatMap`

-In the case of flatMap, whenever the announcer decides, she invites a speaker on the stage.
+In the case of `flatMap`, whenever the announcer decides, she invites a speaker on the stage.
 That means that she can allow multiple speakers on the stage, at the same time, resulting in a really noisy conference.

 `switchMap`